Citation Styles

 - APA Citation Style

-Online resource from Purdue University that provides information to online reference materials and services for creating citations, formatting papers to particular styles, and more. - APA Style Blog
+Online resource from Purdue University that provides information on online reference materials and services, including creating citations, formatting papers to specific styles like APA, and more - APA Style Blog

-Offers opportunities to ask citation style questions and get help from the APA community, especially when the answer cannot be found easily in the Publication Manual of the American Psychological Association.
+Offers opportunities to ask citation style questions and get help from the APA community, especially when the answer cannot be found easily in the Publication Manual of the American Psychological Association - ZoteroBib - A free service to help you create a bibliography in any style